MediXAI/Diagrams/README.md

 # Diagrams
-Diagrams for the MediXAI application
+We use [draw.io](https://app.diagrams.net/) to create nice looking diagrams for the MediXAI application.